CodePlatoon/curriculum_old/week-01/lecture-materials/installfest_ubuntu.md

 ## VSCode with `code`

-During installing, VSCode will add itself to your system's PATH envirnmental variable.
+During install, VSCode will add itself to your system's PATH envirnmental variable.
 This will allow you to open VSCode from the terminal by simply typing `code`.
 You can also open files in VSCode from the terminal by typing `code SOME_FILENAME`.

-## apt-get
+## APT
 [Advanced Package Tool](https://en.wikipedia.org/wiki/APT_(software)), or APT, is a free-software user interface that works with core libraries to handle the installation, versioning and removal of software on Debian, Ubuntu, and related Linux distributions

 ### Update and Upgrading
-The `update` command in apt-get will resynchronize your package index with their sources.
+The `update` command in apt will resynchronize your package index with their sources.
 This goes out to each software's source to check what updates are available.
 The update require's elevated permissions.
 Therefore you'll need to run the command using `sudo` (super user do).
 The command will require your user password.
 It's the same password you used to login to your system.
 ```sh
 $ sudo apt-get update -y